nsg-ethz/Blink/README.md

 # Building a virtual topology with mininet

-Once you have installed the VM, you should find a directory `Blink` in `/home/p4/` THOMAS: TODO!!!!!!!.
+Once you have installed the VM, you should find a directory `Blink` in `/home/p4/`.
 Now, the next step is to build a virtual topology using [mininet](http://mininet.org).
 To do that, we first need to define the topology in a `json` file.
 We provide you with the file [5switches.json](https://github.com/nsg-ethz/Blink/blob/master/topologies/5switches.json), which defines the topology below, and that we will use as an example.
 To build your own topology, you can find some documentation [here](https://github.com/nsg-ethz/p4-utils#documentation).

 ```